For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Meliphagidae (Honeyeaters)

-NEW ZEALAND BELLBIRD (Anthornis melanura) [E]
+NEW ZEALAND BELLBIRD (Anthornis melanura) – Doesn't look like much, but its song is impressive!
+[E]

 Acanthizidae (Thornbills and Allies)